What is Drag-Along Rights?

 4. Offer Price

 The offer price is defined as the buyer’s price to the seller wherein the seller further agrees upon to sell off assets or the company to the buyer.
-Offer price tends to be homogeneous.
+Thus, the offer price tends to be homogeneous.

 5. Deal Type

 The type of deal for which drag-along rights are exercised becomes important.
-A deal could be a merger or an acquisition.
+For example, a deal could be a merger or an acquisition.
 If the majority ownership gets the potential buyer who is willing to purchase 100% ownership at a price acceptable to the majority owners, then the majority owners can enforce the drag-along rights.

 Suppose there are preference shareholders in the company.
 They additionally represent 30 percent of the common shares, which could be fully diluted at a later stage of the business.
 The preferred stockholders are in touch with potential buyers.